How Can I Stop Feeling Hungry All The Time Without Eating?

 • Olive oil

-• Getting at least 7–8 hours of sleep
+• Getting 7–8 hours of sleep each night

 • Drinking plenty of water

-• Finding ways to minimize stress — as stress can raise your appetite
+• Managing stress, as stress can raise appetite